guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-04-new-nodes/04-new-nodes.md

 virsh start --domain worker03.hX.rhaw.io
 ```

-Now we need to do the same steps as in the cluster installation:
+Now we need to do the same steps as in the cluster installation.
+This steps are:

 ```
 [root@hypervisor ~]# virsh list --all